Canon SX420 vs Leica M Typ 240

 It is notable that the SX420 offers wifi support, while the M Typ 240 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 240 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
+Both the SX420 and the M Typ 240 have been discontinued, but can regularly be found used on eBay.
+The M Typ 240 was replaced by the Leica M Typ 262, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Leica M Typ 240 or vice versa?
 The listing below highlights the relative strengths of the two models.